 Kulinarya – A Guidebook to Philippine Cuisine is far more than a cookbook.
 It is, as the name states, a guide to cooking the Philippine’s favourite dishes, but it’s also a food manual for both the home cook and the professional.
 It offers an indispensible overview of a rich flavour landscape, a culinary tapestry with as many delicious stitches as there are islands …and there are more than 7000 of those!

-A festive dish is lechón – that’s a whole roasted pig, and probably you won’t find one of those in the far-forgotten corner of the fridge; but most other key ingredients will be found in your regular supermarket, with the occasional trip to an Asian specialist outlet or online.
+A festive dish is lechón – that’s a whole roasted pig, and probably you won’t find one of those in the far-forgotten corner of the fridge; but you will find most other key ingredients in your regular supermarket, with the occasional trip to an Asian specialist outlet or online.

 Filipinos use rice as a foundation for most dishes and we all have access to that.
 Fresh vegetables are on every menu, along with fish and other seafood.
 Coconut in every guise is a staple.
 Pork is popular and every porcine cut is appreciated and elevated.
 The dishes can range from the economic and noble to the decadent and indulgent.
 Plain foods are served with arrays of condiments, and richer preparations are served with flair.

 Adobo is the name of a popular dish and cooking method in the Philippines.
 These are meats, seafood, or vegetables marinated in a sauce of vinegar and spices.
 It’s considered by many to be the national dish and illustrates adaptation of ingredients, concepts and preparation.
 The Spanish introduced this classic but used the local vinegar.
 Here the authors offer, amongst others, Adobong Kanok at Baboy which is more commonly called CPA or chicken and pork adobo.
 The ingredients are found on every high street.
 It’s easy to prepare but those meats and seasonings combine to give a rustic but truly delicious finished result.